17 Measurements

 1. Open the file.

-4. Add a linear trend line.
+4. Add a linear trendline.

-You can add a trendline in the following ways.
+You can add a trendline in the following ways:

 Figure 17.2: Trendline options.

-• Add chart title and axis titles.
+• Add a chart title and axis titles.

-• Adjust the scaling of the axes.
+• Adjust the axes scales.

 Worksheet functions